Pxanxsh/Email-Classification-Using-Belief-Network-System/README.md

 Dataset.zip : Dataset contains training and test set.
 Each set consists of spam and ham directories.
 All the files in spam set are spam emails and files in ham set are non-spam emails.

 The implemented algorithm uses add-one smoothing.
-The algorithm is also improved using two follwing approaches:
+The algorithm is also improved using two following approaches:

 1) Filtering the Stop Words - The list of stop words is in stopwords.txt.
 2) Feature Selection - select various top % of features (words) from the dictionary in training dataset seperatley for spam and ham.